 Let’s assume we have a dataset containing several fruits and their order quantities.
 In this dataset, we cannot see rows 7 and 8.
 If you look carefully, you will notice a thick line is present between rows 6 and 9.
-This thick line means rows between rows 6 to 9 have insufficient height.
-So if you try to display rows 7 and 8 using the traditional Unhide option, it won’t work.
+This thick line means rows between rows 6 to 9 have a small height (or even 0).
+If you try to display rows 7 and 8 using the traditional Unhide option, it won’t work.

 Solution:

-- First, put the cursor between rows 6 and 9 and right-click on it.
+- Put the cursor between rows 6 and 9 and right-click on it.

-- As a result, the row height dialog appears where you can see that row height is zero (0).
+- The row height dialog appears where you can see that row height is zero (0).

-- Now, to make the rows visible, enter the desired height (say 20) in the Row Height field and press OK.
+- To make the rows visible, enter the desired height (such as 20) in the Row Height field and press OK.

-- Upon clicking OK, you will see that row 8 is visible now.
+- You will see that row 8 is visible now.
 Follow the same procedure to display row 7.

-- You can show the shrunk row by double-clicking on the row header of the regarding row.
+- You can show the shrunk rows by double-clicking on the row header of the regarding row.

-- You will always not see the thicker line where rows have zero height.
+- You might not see the thicker line where rows have zero height.
 In that case, it is better to select corresponding rows and check their height.

 - If you want to display rows 7 and 8 at once, select rows 6 to 9 at first.
-Then change their height accordingly.
+Change their height accordingly.

 Read More: VBA to Hide Rows Based on Cell Value in Excel

 Sometimes when we Filter data in Excel, some rows become invisible.
-In such a situation, one might think corresponding rows got hidden.
-Actually, rows that contain unfiltered data got invisible.
+Rows that contain unfiltered data are hidden.
 You can show invisible rows by withdrawing the applied Filter.
 For instance, in the below dataset rows 5,6,8, and 10 are not showing as we filtered the dataset for Apple.

 Solution: